voken1/docs/policy/voken_referral_program.rst

 Lv.15  1%
 =====  ===========================

+For the same reason,
-All unqualified ETH rewards will be stored in a pending pool, they will be used for reward programs that have not been properly determined.
+all unallocated ETH rewards will be temporarily stored in a pending pool, and a new reward plan will be determined later.

 .. _top_sales_reward: